VaclavDedik/jboss-seam/examples/metawidget/groovybooking/readme.txt

 Seam Metawidget GroovyBooking Example
 =====================================

-This is the Hotel Booking example implemented in Groovy Beans and Hibernate JPA and uses Metawidget to dynamically generate the forms at runtime.
+This is the Hotel Booking example implemented in Groovy Beans, Metawidget and Hibernate JPA.
+This application runs on JBoss AS, but is deployed as an *exploded* WAR rather than an EAR.

-This application runs on JBoss AS, but is deployed as a WAR rather than an EAR.
+A majority of source files in this project comes from non-metawidget GroovyBooking example in the distribution.
+Metawidget resource files are placed under src/metawidget subdirectory of a booking-web submodule.

-Thus, you prefix all the typical targets (explode, restart, unexplode) with "jbosswar." (e.g., jbosswar.explode, jbosswar.restart, jbosswar.unexplode).
+To deploy the example to JBossAS, follow these steps:

-Please note that you need to uncomment the loadPersistenceUnits=true property in build.properties when deploying to JBoss AS 5.
+* In the example root directory run:

-The source files in this example are just the overrides needed to utilize metawidget.
-Before the example is built, these overrides are merged with the original groovybooking source code in a staging directory.
-This step is performed by following command:
+    mvn clean package

-  ant stage
+* Set JBOSS_HOME environment property.

-The stage command is automatically called on any Ant build, so you can simply run:
+* In the groovybooking-web directory run:

-  ant explode
+    mvn jboss:hard-deploy

-When editing Groovy files from the src/action directory, you can run "ant build jbosswar.explode" to see your changes take effect.
-When editing Groovy files from src/model, you need to run "ant build jbosswar.explode jbosswar.restart"
+When deploying to JBossAS 4, use a -Pjbossas42 maven profile to package the application.

-Access the application at http://localhost:8080/seam-metawidget-groovybooking
+* Open this URL in a web browser: http://localhost:8080/jboss-seam-metawidget-grovybooking

-For further Metawidget documentation see http://metawidget.org/documentation.html.
+For further Metawidget documentation see http://metawidget.org/documentation.html